This website is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 Q. How can I prevent a virus attack?

-A. Despite their potential to do harm, there are several steps you can take to help protect yourself from infection such as:
+A. In addition to installing anti-virus software, there are some steps you can take to help protect yourself from infection such as:

 The old adage that 'an ounce of prevention is worth a pound of cure' certainly applies to dealing with viruses.